tinyvmi/tinyvmi-blog-hugo/content/post/w13-final.md

 First, the hypervisor isolates each guest VM from reading other VM's memory pages.
 A guest VM should get enough permission before it can be used to introspect other VM's memory.
 Second, LibVMI depends on serveral libraries that are not supported in the original Mini-OS.
 Therefore, in this project, we want solutions to overcome these two challenges.

-### Permissions of Accessing Other VM's Memory
+### Permissions in accessing other VM's memory

 To introspect a VM's memory from another guest VM, the first thing is to get permissions from the hypervisor.
 By default, memory pages of each VM are strictly isolated with each other -- they are not allowed to access the memory pages of other VMs.
 Although the hypervisor allow programmers to share memory pages between two VMs by grant tables, it requires the target VM to explicitly `offer` the page for sharing.
-Since entire target VM is not trusted and no changes should be made to the target VM.
-LibVMI uses foreign memory mapping hypercalls to remap memory pages from target VM to its own memory space.
-The permission of mapping a foreign page (target VM's page) to its own address space for a guest VM (or Dom0) are controlled by Xen Security Module (XSM), which will be introduced below.
+Since the entire target VM is not trusted and no changes should be made to the target VM.
+LibVMI uses foreign memory mapping hypercalls to remap memory pages from the target VM to its own memory space.
+The permission of mapping a foreign page (target VM's page) to its own address space for a guest VM (or Dom0) are controlled by the Xen Security Module (XSM), which will be introduced below.

 Furthermore, Xen event channels allow guest VM to monitor its memory status in real time under help of hardware interrupts.
 A ring buffer is shared between hypervisor and the guest kernel to transfer event information.
 To access the ring buffer, XSM permission should also be granted.